Shashi456/Deep-Learning-Research/Review/Explaining and Harnesssing Adversarial Examples.md

   assumptions on how adv. examples are formed.
 - Hypothesizes that neural network is too linear to resist linear adversarial perturbation.
 - They describe a method for Adversarial Training.
-- Shown that Adversarial Training can result in regularization.
+- Shown that this method of Adversarial Training can result in regularization.
 - RBF networks are resistant to adversarial examples.

 ## Strengths and Future Questions